LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

    (excluding the anonymous variable) that occur once in a term as either don't care variables or singleton variables.
 Possible option values are ``dont_care`` (the default for all supported backends) and ``singletons``.
-   Although a changeable flag, its value is backend dependent and thus set only in the backend adapter files.
+   Although a changeable flag, its value is backend dependent and thus expected to be set only in the backend adapter files.

 .. _flag_prolog_compiler:
 .. index:: pair: prolog_compiler; Flag